opf/openproject/docs/user-guide/calendar/README.md

 ### Where can I embed / activate the calendar?

-To use the calendar in a project, you need to [activate the “Calendar” module in the project settings](../projects/#activate-modules).
-Afterwards you can access the calendar in the project menu, as well as add it in the [project overview](#project-overview).
-You can also enable the calendar in your [“My page” view](#my-page).
+To use the calendar in a project, you need to [activate the "Calendar" module in the project settings](..//projects/project-settings/modules/#enable-modules-in-a-project).
+Afterwards you can access the calendar in the project menu, as well as add it in the [project overview](../project-overview/#add-a-widget-to-the-project-overview).
+You can also enable the calendar in your ["My page" view](../../getting-started/my-page/#add-widgets).

 ### Is there an option to export or sync the calendar?